corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< /note >}}

-The whole script needs to be run.
+You need to run the whole script.
 Partially running the script causes the database schema content to be inconsistently versioned.

 {{< warning >}}